How our research reduces harm

 Psychosocial determinants

-This research area focuses on understanding the underlying determinants involved in the development, maintenance and treatment of addictive behaviours.
-Contextual determinants can include those across demographic, psychological, emotional, cognitive, behavioural, relational, social, health, familial, cultural, environmental, communal, commercial and societal domains.
+This area explores the contextual determinants – including demographic, psychological, emotional, cognitive, behavioural, relational, social, health, familial, cultural, environmental, communal, commercial and societal domains – involved in the development, maintenance and treatment of addictive behaviours.

 Treatment

-This research area involves the development, evaluation and translation of theoretically-informed, and evidence-based treatments for addictive behaviours.
-This encompasses traditional approaches, such as cognitive-behavioural therapies and motivational interviewing, and novel and innovative therapies, including third-wave treatments, transdiagnostic approaches, digital interventions and cognitive interventions.
+This area focuses on developing, evaluating and applying evidence-based treatments for addictive behaviours.
+It includes traditional methods like cognitive-behavioral therapies and motivational interviewing, alongside third-wave treatments, transdiagnostic models, digital interventions and cognitive techniques.

 Help us address our health challenges